At the Immigrant's Table

 When you whip up a hearty batch of moqueca, serve it with a few side dishes that complement its rich and vibrant flavors.
 Here's my go-to list:

-• Farofa: Moqueca in Brazil is usually served with farofa, toasted manioc (cassava) flour mixture, which adds a crunchy texture contrast.
+• Farofa: Moqueca in Brazil is usually served with farofa, a toasted manioc (cassava) flour mixture, which adds a crunchy texture contrast.

 • Pirão: This is a thick, creamy porridge made with cassava flour and fish stock, and it's just heartwarming.